-Summary of action

-The following outlines peace officer responses:

-- If only one person is assaultive or threatening, arrest that person if there is probable cause. - If both parties appear to be assaultive or threatening, assess for self-defense and arrest the aggressor. - If both parties appear to be assaultive or threatening and neither acted in self-defense, assess for dominant aggressor and only arrest the dominant aggressor. - If both parties are equally assaultive or threatening and neither acted in self defense, arrest both as mutual (or dual) aggressors.

-- (1) A boyfriend with a history of domestic violence was arguing with his girlfriend at home.
+Summary of action The following outlines peace officer responses: If only one person is assaultive or threatening, arrest that person if there is probable cause.
+If both parties appear to be assaultive or threatening, assess for self-defense and arrest the aggressor.
+If both parties appear to be assaultive or threatening and neither acted in self-defense, assess for dominant aggressor and only arrest the dominant aggressor.
+If both parties are equally assaultive or threatening and neither acted in se defense, arrest both as mutual (or dual) aggressors.
+Examples (1) A boyfriend with a history of domestic violence was arguing with his girlfriend at home.
 The boyfriend threatened to assault his girlfriend again.
 He grabbed her by the neck and smashed her head against the wall twice.
 She grabbed a lamp and struck him in the head, causing injury.
-This is an example of self-defense on behalf of the woman. - (2) A husband and wife appeared calm when the peace officers arrived.
+This is an example of self- defense on behalf of the woman.
+(2) A husband and wife appeared calm when the peace officers arrived.
 The wife had a bloody nose and the husband had scratches on his arm.
 The wife told the officers that when she tried to leave for work she pushed past her husband with her purse, scratching him.
 The husband became enraged and punched her several times in the nose.
 Although the husband was struck first, he is the dominant aggressor because his use of force on the wife was much greater and his action was deliberate and unreasonable.
 This is an example of dominant aggressor.
+Report information report on th Il notes on all violations.
+Peace officers will have to file a detailed the situation.
+In addition, the report will have to include any related at may have occurred during the incident.